begumdemircin/begumdemircin/README.md

 My name is Begüm Demirçin.
-I'm a freshman computer science student at Bilkent University.
+I'm a sophomore computer science student at Bilkent University interested in software development.
-I'm looking forward to improve my programming skills.